-A recent study by the newspaper Yale Tribune brought to the attention of all the habits of the “millenials”, the boys born in the 2000s and today just under twenty.
+A recent study by the newspaper Yale Tribune brought to the attention of all the habits of the “millennials” (boys born between 1981 and 1996) and the “Z generation” (boys born after 1996).
 As for online gambling, the prospects are not very positive.

 Millennials are not interested in casinos and slot machines, but different gambling experiences.
 The University of Stockton (USA) has recorded that today’s young people spend about 65% less in gambling than in previous generations.
 Although many of them gravitate around eSports, they don’t trust online casinos, but rather dark market gambling.

 How are eGambling sites presented?
 At first glance they are a real mix between a video game and a betting / casino site.
 Modern and sometimes unintuitive graphics and the possibility of playing with different games like Jackpot, Roulette, Dice, Blackjack, Hi-Lo, Crash but also betting on eSports and classic sports.
 Let’s see in detail what it is.